zelmetennani/Linkedin-Pilot/README.md

 ## How It Works

-1. User enters a blog post URL
+1. User enters a cybersecurity-related blog post URL
 2. Frontend sends POST request to Netlify Function
-3. Function sends URL to OpenAI GPT-3.5-turbo with web search capabilities
+3. Function sends URL to OpenAI GPT-4o with web browsing capabilities
-4. OpenAI reads the content and generates 5 LinkedIn post ideas
+4. OpenAI reads the content and generates 5 cybersecurity-focused LinkedIn post ideas
-5. Ideas are parsed and returned to frontend
+5. Ideas are formatted as complete posts with thought leadership positioning
 6. Frontend displays ideas in beautiful list format

 ## File Structure